 The Tolkien Society is dedicated to promoting the study of the life and works of J.R.R.
 Tolkien.
-We are delighted to offer a Bursary to support budding academics who attend Tolkien Society events to present their work.
+We are delighted to offer a Bursary to support budding academics in their research and its dissemination.

 What is it?

-The Tolkien Society Bursary is intended to help outstanding graduate students to present their research to the wider Tolkien community, no matter their personal circumstances.
-We want to facilitate new academic discussions from diverse backgrounds by helping new voices gain confidence in the field of Tolkien studies, as well as encouraging the academic and non-academic members of the Society to share ideas at our conference events.
+The Tolkien Society Bursary is intended to help outstanding postgraduate students to pursue and present their research to the wider Tolkien community, no matter their personal circumstances.
+We want to facilitate new academic discussions from diverse backgrounds by helping new voices gain confidence in the field of Tolkien studies.

 Why it is important

-The Bursary aims to pave a way for new voices in the field of Tolkien studies as well as provide members of the Tolkien Society with the very best of new Tolkien scholarship, thus fulfilling both our charitable and educational remits.
+The Bursary aims to pave a way for new voices in the field of Tolkien studies, as well as providing members of the Tolkien Society with the very best of new Tolkien scholarship, thus fulfilling both our charitable and educational remits.
 We want to nurture and support the next generation of Tolkien scholars so Tolkien scholarship keeps up with the latest trends and developments; this is in line with our charitable aim:

 The Society shall seek to educate the public in, and promote research into, the life and works of Professor John Ronald Reuel Tolkien CBE.

-Few universities offer Tolkien-specific courses, so Tolkien Society events are often the only place where scholars of Tolkien can present their work to an audience of like-minded people.
+Few universities offer Tolkien-specific courses, so Tolkien Society events are a platform for Tolkien scholars to present their work to an audience of like-minded people.
 We are proud to help as many researchers as we can to attend our events.

 How it works